-That payments and lending have a close economic connection is not a recent idea.
-It goes back to the checking account hypothesis that is associated with Black (1975), Fama (1985) and Nakamura (1993).
+That payments and lending share a close economic connection is not a recent idea.
+It goes back to the checking account hypothesis in Black (1975), Fama (1985) and Nakamura (1993).
 The hypothesis states that bank transaction accounts contain useful information about the financial health of the borrowers.
 Therefore, banks could use that information to screen and monitor the borrowers and take timely actions to mitigate loan losses.
-Recent studies have empirically found evidence for this hypothesis in different settings.
-These studies include Puri, Rocholl and Steffen (2017) covering consumer loans in Germany, Norden and Weber (2010) on consumer and firm loans in Germany and Mester, Nakamura and Renault (2007) studying firm loans in Canada.
-What is new in the wake of fintech innovation is that it has made payment services accessible to MSMEs in the developing countries-with emphasis on the micro part of MSME and on developing-thus, creating a possibility of generating economically valuable data points for the lenders for the first time.
+Recent studies have empirically found evidence for this hypothesis in banks in various developed countries (Puri, Rocholl and Steffen, 2017; Norden and Weber, 2010; Mester, Nakamura and Renault, 2007).
+What is new in the wake of fintech innovation is that it has made payment services accessible to MSMEs in the developing countries-with emphasis on the micro part of MSME and on developing.
+This has created a possibility to financially include the unbanked or under-banked parts of the economy (BIS and World Bank, 2020).
+Therefore, one contribution of our paper is to explore these fundamental economic relationships which have been made possible in developing countries and in the non-bank financial sector due to the technological innovation.
+We argue this relationship between payment and credit intermediation goes beyond information value of transactions.
+Transaction-linked repayment could prove to be another significant aspect of this relationship.8 It will be especially effective in contexts where loan contract enforcement through traditional channels is costly-for example, in MSME lending and in economies with poor enforcement institutions.9